 “Ladies of Manure” is a calendar with typical calendar girls except for one thing.
-They are covered poop.
+They are covered in poop.

 This calendar is meant to encourage urbanites to start composting their waste — veggie peels, fruit rinds and even feces (animal and human) — into fertile, black soil.